Containerization (computing)

+Podman is an example of container manager.

-In software engineering, containerization is operating-system-level virtualization or application-level virtualization over multiple network resources so that software applications can run in isolated user spaces called containers in any cloud or non-cloud environment, regardless of type or vendor.
-The term "container" is overloaded, and it is important to ensure that the intended definition aligns with the audience's understanding.
+In software engineering, containerization is operating-system-level virtualization or application-level virtualization over multiple resources so that software applications can run in isolated user spaces called containers in any cloud or non-cloud environment, regardless of type or vendor.
+The term "container" has different meanings in different contexts, and it is important to ensure that the intended definition aligns with the audience's understanding.

 Usage

 Each container is basically a fully functional and portable cloud or non-cloud computing environment surrounding the application and keeping it independent of other environments running in parallel.
 Individually, each container simulates a different software application and runs isolated processes by bundling related configuration files, libraries and dependencies.
 But, collectively, multiple containers share a common operating system kernel (OS).

 In recent times, containerization technology has been widely adopted by cloud computing platforms like Amazon Web Services, Microsoft Azure, Google Cloud Platform, and IBM Cloud.
 Containerization has also been pursued by the U.S. Department of Defense as a way of more rapidly developing and fielding software updates, with first application in its F-22 air superiority fighter.